-As of December 31, 2014, the vast majority of active Visa Qiwi Wallet accounts were based in Russia.
+As of December 31, 2015, the vast majority of active Visa Qiwi Wallet accounts were based in Russia.
 We expect the international expansion of Visa Qiwi Wallet to be focused on markets with high volumes of money transfers to and from Russia and a low penetration of banking services.
-These are primarily the CIS countries from which there is a significant labor migration inflow into Russia.
-Migration patterns drive demand for money remittance services and cross-border payments, which we intend to make our core service in these markets.
-We believe that our services could also be in demand with ecommerce businesses which seek to increase their customer base in Russia.
+These are primarily the CIS and Eastern European countries with which Russia historically has strong economic and social relations.
+For example, in 2015 we have launched a pilot project in Latvia under the brand Qiwi Wallet Europe.
+We believe that our services could also be in demand with e-commerce businesses, which seek to increase their customer base in Russia.